jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Mute button

 Prevents users being heard in your local mix.
 Be aware that when you mute someone, they will see a "muted" icon above your fader to indicate that you cannot hear them.
-Note also that you will continue to see their VU meters moving if sound from the muted user is reaching the server.
+Note also that you will continue to see their VU meters moving if sound from the muted user is reaching the Server.
 Your fader position for them is also unaffected.

-Note that muting your **own** channel simply means you will not hear your signal from the server (and is not advised as it can lead to you becoming out of time with other players).
+Note that muting your **own** channel simply means you will not hear your signal from the Server (and is not advised as it can lead to you becoming out of time with other players).
 This is therefore not the same as using "[Mute Myself](#mute-myself-button)".

 ### Solo button